 My biggest tips for you in this area are:

-- Settle and agree upon a contract length/stay for one year minimum.
+- Settle and agree upon a contract length/stay of one-year minimum.
 If your visa or work permit could be an issue, explain to your potential landlord that you plan on renewing your visa.
 And also explain that if you don’t and if you’re an American citizen, you will be able to activate your 90-day tourist visa and plan to complete the one-year agreement and fulfill the length of the contract.

 - Negotiate that the rent payment will be paid via bank transfer and ask to see proof that the rental income is being declared to the local Tax Collector.
 You always want to see proof of everything and have a record of your payments.
 These two factors will come in handy if you are required to file an annual tax return in Spain and can claim a percentage of your housing expenses on your refund.